 Beginning Signs & Symptoms of gum disease

 Gingivitis is the beginning stage of gum disease.
-Its signs and symptoms include:
+The early signs and symptoms of gingivitis include:

 - Red or swollen gums.